bedrocklinux/bedrocklinux-website/markdown/faq.md

   unnecessary overhead.
 Most distributions would consume disk and RAM unnecessarily in this situation.

-- If code from a ~{client} breaks, one should be able to easily get it from another ~{client~}.
+- If code from a ~{client~} breaks, one should be able to easily get it from another ~{client~}.
 However, the base distribution is a single-point of failure and, thus, it should be minimized.